lingtalfi/AssetLoader/README.md

 Nomenclature
 ---------------

+The asset loader manages items.

+An item is an array of assets.
+It must be registered with a name.

+An asset is either a js file or a css file.

 - asset: this is a js or css file.
 - item: an item is an array of assets (js, css) labeled with an itemName
 - register: this is the first action to do, it's the action of defining what are the items, and what assets are they composed of